Killing of Dijon Kizzee: Death

-Two deputies were on patrol in the Westmont neighborhood on August 31, 2020, around 3:15 p.m.
-The sheriff's department claimed the deputies tried to stop Kizzee, 29, for committing a traffic violation on his bike.
-They did not disclose at that time what the violation was, but deputies later announced the stop was for Kizzee riding his bicycle on the wrong side of the road and splitting traffic.
+Two deputies were on patrol in the Westmont neighborhood on August 31, 2020, around 3:15pm.
+The deputies tried to stop Kizzee, 29, for committing a traffic violation on his bike; Kizzee was riding his bicycle on the wrong side of the road and splitting traffic.

 Kizzee allegedly dropped the bike and ran a block while holding a jacket and other clothing before deputies caught him.
-During an encounter with two deputies, it is alleged that "a 9mm semi-automatic pistol wrapped in a piece of clothing fell to the ground.
-Kizzee bent over and reached back to pick up the pistol when each deputy fired, striking Kizzee several times in the torso".
+During an encounter with two deputies, Kizzee dropped "a 9mm semi-automatic pistol wrapped in a piece of clothing.
+He then bent over and reached back to pick up the pistol when each deputy fired, striking Kizzee several times in the torso".
 The recovered pistol had been reported stolen in 2017.

 On September 2, the Kizzee family lawyer posted "a grainy cell phone video footage recorded from a house that purportedly shows the deputies pursuing Kizzee.
 It shows him walking away from the officers before one closes in on him.
 Kizzee appears to bend over before the deputy backs up rapidly and opens fire."
-Kizzee was shot around 20 times and then handcuffed.
+Kizzee was shot around 16 times and then handcuffed.

 Investigation

 Video from a nearby surveillance camera was inconclusive, as a wall partially blocked the camera's view.
-There was no body cam footage as the Department's first body cameras were scheduled to be in service the next month, after years of delay.
+There was no body cam footage as the Department's first body cameras were scheduled to be in service the next month.

 On September 4, Los Angeles County Inspector General Max Huntsman was blocked from attending the autopsy of Kizzee.
 Huntsman told an emergency town hall meeting of the Civilian Oversight Commission that he had asked sheriff's officials to observe the proceedings.
 On September 8, the Sheriff's Department requested a "security hold" on the autopsy.
 A security hold typically involves the autopsy not being released to the public until after law enforcement has concluded its investigation.
 The department said it was worried that releasing the information in the midst of the investigation could taint witnesses' stories.
 The autopsy conducted on September 2 indicated that Kizzee was shot sixteen times, including gunshot wounds to his head, torso and back.
 The manner of death was ruled a homicide.